MrTurvey/temp2fa/README.md

 # 🔐 Temp 2FA Manager

-Manage temporary 2FA codes on a PC, rather than bloating your phones authentication apps and forgetting about them.
+Manage temporary 2FA codes on a PC, rather than bloating your phones authentication apps and forgetting.

 ## ✨ Features